-For each Autism Waiver provider that provides a service where a direct care worker may be alone with the child such as, IISS, TI, and respite service, the agency must provide training to program personnel on the use of restraints and restrictive interventions, the appropriate implementation of policies and procedures approved by the OSA.
-The policies and procedures must include a continuum of positive behavioral interventions, strategies, and supports for use by program personnel before time out or restraint is used for the prevention of self-injurious behaviors.
-Each provider shall identify program personnel authorized to serve as a program-wide resource in order to assist with training on de-escalation techniques and to ensure proper administration of time out or restraint.
+Each Autism Waiver provider must provide training to program personnel on the use of restraints and restrictive interventions and the appropriate implementation of policies and procedures approved by the OSA.
+The policies and procedures must include a continuum of positive behavioral interventions, strategies, and supports for use by program personnel before time-out or restraint is used direct care workers about restraints and the provider's stance on the use of restraints.
+If restraints are permitted, any program personnel implementing restraint must be trained in the correct administration of restraints consistent with State requirements..
+Each provider shall identify program personnel authorized to serve as a program-resource to assist with training on de-escalation techniques to prevent the use of restraints and to ensure proper administration of time-out or restraint.
+Personnel must be available and on-call 24 hours

-The program-wide resource shall be the 24-hour on-call professional or the supervisor of the direct care worker who has received approved statewide training.
-The program personnel shall receive training approved by the State in current, professionally accepted practices and standards regarding: positive behavior interventions strategies and supports; functional behavior assessment and behavior treatment planning, and the use of time out and restraint.
-The use of various positive behavior interventions as well as any use of restrictive interventions must be identified on the treatment plan.
-Training of the direct care worker is required within 60 days of employment and must be provided to all direct care workers at least yearly.
+The on-call program personnel, agency supervisors, and direct care workers must receive training approved by the State, in current, professionally-accepted practices and standards regarding: positive behavior interventions strategies and supports, the appropriate use of functional behavior assessments and behavior treatment planning, time-out strategies, knowledge or restraints, and the appropriate use of restraints (if applicable), and State policies. in current, professionally accepted practices and standards regarding: positive behavior interventions strategies and supports; functional behavior assessment; and behavior treatment planning;, and the use of time out and restraint; and State policies.
+The use of various positive behavior interventions as well as any use of restrictive interventions must be identified on the child's plan.
+Training is required before program personnel-work with children independently and must occur at least yearly.

-The treatment team includes the family, the direct care worker, the supervisor, and can also include the on-call professional.
-The recommendation for use of a restraint can come from the family, direct care worker, the supervisor or the on-call professional.
-Under no circumstances, is restraint permitted on a child's treatment plan without the consent of the family.
-If a family disagrees with the concern that a more restrictive intervention is warranted, a meeting with the family and provider agency is necessary.
-During this meeting, all of the less restrictive techniques that are used with the child are identified for the family and the individual situation is discussed.
+In no circumstance is restraint permitted on a child's treatment plan without the consent of the family.
+If a family disagrees with the concern that a more restrictive intervention is warranted, a meeting with the family and provider agency is required.
+During this meeting, all of the lesser-restrictive techniques that have been implemented with the child must be identified for the family and a plan must be discussed and developed for the provision of safe and effective service delivery to the participant.